 Focus variation provides a visual indication that an object is migrating axially (away from the focal plane), and at the same time is a sensitive parameter for regulating object visibility during tracking.
-The superior optical sectioning capability of two-photon excitation is beneficial in increasing axial resolution but translates to small depth of field, which can be problematic for online three-dimensional target tracking.
-To preserve object correspondence between image frames and circumvent the intrinsic constraints of a small depth of field and low signal to noise ratio, object detection should be achieved before the autofocusing step.
-The contour and centre of mass of the target object can then be used, respectively, as a region-of-interest for an ad hoc autofocus algorithm, and as the initial location of the object in the solution of the inter-frame correspondence problem (Manzo and Garcia-Parajo, 2015).
+The superior optical sectioning capability of two-

+Figure 2.
+Pipette Approach Trajectory and State during a Typical Robotic Two-Photon Targeted Patching Process photon excitation is beneficial in increasing axial resolution but translates to small depth of field, which can be problematic for online 3D target tracking.
+To preserve object correspondence between image frames and circumvent the intrinsic constraints of a small depth of field and low signal-to-noise ratio, object detection should be achieved before the autofocusing step.
+The contour and center of mass of the target object can then be used, respectively, as a region of interest for an ad hoc autofocus algorithm and as the initial location of the object in the solution of the inter-frame correspondence problem (Manzo and Garcia-Parajo, 2015).
 The main goal of inter-frame object correspondence, in this case, is not to reconstruct the object motion track on the basis of noisy measurements, but to detect the exact position of the target object while automatically keeping it in focus during electrode approach.
-Contrast based autofocus is achieved by "swiping" the focal plane of the objective over the region of interest and detecting the optical plane along the z-axis that maximizes the CFS.
-We take the best focal distance as the maximum of a Gaussian function fitted to the focus scores (see Fig. S1f-h).
+Contrast-based autofocus is achieved by "swiping" the focal plane of the objective over the region of interest and detecting the optical plane along the z axis that maximizes the CFS.
+We take the best focal distance as the maximum of a Gaussian function fitted to the focus scores (Figures S1F-S1H).